Enclavely/tailor/readme.txt

 = Easy to use =

-Drag and drop elements relative to one another and then customize them using a set of well-thought-out options.
-You'll be up and running in minutes and can use all that saved time for more important things like creating content!
+Drag and drop elements relative to one another and then customize them using a set of intelligent (and intelligible) options.
+You'll be up and running in minutes and can use all that saved time for more important things - like creating content!

 = Easy to extend =

 Adding your own custom elements or functionality is easy.

-Please refer to our [developer documentation](https://tailor.zendesk.com/hc/en-us/categories/203117247-Extending) if you are interested in creating your own extensions.
-The [Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/) is an example of an extension that can be used to display project posts within your site.
+To learn more about how to create your own extensions, check out our [developer documentation](https://tailor.zendesk.com/hc/en-us/categories/203117247-Extending).
+Our simple [Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/) is an example of how to add a custom content element to display a post type.

 = Works with any theme =

-You can use Tailor with any (well coded) free or premium theme.
-Tailor empowers you to create layouts not possible using the standard editor and leaves a majority of the page style to your selected theme (as it should).
+You can use Tailor with any free or premium theme.

+By taking care of the layout and providing basic styles for elements, Tailor leaves a majority of the page style to your selected theme (as it should).

 = Free and open-source =

 Tailor is completely free and open-source.

 Use it to help create your next website or contribute to the project on [Github](https://github.com/andrew-worsfold/tailor/)

 You can get in touch with questions or recommendations in a number of ways: